GUIDED SKI & SPLITBOARD EXPEDITION

 Following 4 full days exploring lines from our Ganalsky basecamp, we will travel to the village of Paratunka, where an evening of rest at a private lodge with thermal pools awaits.
 The next morning we will have the choice of sessioning more Japan-style tree runs around Paratunka, or going directly to meet the snowcats for transport up to our next destination: the huts between Avachinsky and Koryaksky volcanoes.
 Accommodation in the huts will be simple, but a step up from tent camping with wood burning stoves and at least one banya (sauna) session when our weary muscles are ready for it.
 We'll spend 4 days climbing and shredding massive lines (+2000m vert) on the flanks of the volcanoes before returning to the capital for one final celebratory night and vodka shots to close it out in true Russian style.

-We will feature a guide team of three: two 40 Tribes guides and one local Russian guide.
-ACMG Splitboard Guide Greg Johnson will Lead Guide with 40 Tribes’ Founder & Director Ryan Koupal as Tail Guide.
+We will feature a guide/support team of three: two 40 Tribes guides and one Russian guide-in-training/cook.
+Our 2020 Kamchatka expedition will be lead guided by Jules Hanna with TBA in the tail guide position.
 Meet our guide team.

-For logistics support and trip planning we are working with Grigory Mintsev, an ACMG/RMGA Ski Guide with extensive experience working in the mountains of Kamchatka.
+For logistics support we are working with Grigory Mintsev, an ACMG/RMGA Ski Guide with extensive experience working in the mountains of Kamchatka.

-40 Tribes Lead and Tail Guides joined by one local Russian guide-in-training; Airport transfers on specified arrival/departure dates; 2 nights hotel accommodation including breakfasts in Petropavlovsk-Kamchatsky (nights of April 5 and 15); Private transport between locations; Snowmobile support in the Ganalsky Range; 5 nights Ganalsky basecamp accommodation in 2 or 3-person tents with large kitchen and dining tents; 1 night accommodation in private lodge with thermal pools in Paratunka; Snowcat transport to Avachinsky Pass; 3 nights accommodation and banya session at the mountain huts on Avachinsky Pass; Dedicated cook and made-from-scratch meals at all camp locations; 8 days of epic guided skiing/splitboarding!
+40 Tribes Lead and Tail Guides joined by one local Russian guide-in-training; Airport transfers on specified arrival/departure dates; 2 nights hotel accommodation including breakfasts in Petropavlovsk-Kamchatsky (nights of April 5 and 15); Private transport between locations; Snowmobile support in the Ganalsky Range; 5 nights Ganalsky basecamp accommodation in 2 or 3-person tents with a large, heated kitchen/dining tent; 1 night accommodation in private lodge with thermal pools in Paratunka; Snowcat transport to Avachinsky Pass; 3 nights accommodation and banya session at the mountain huts on Avachinsky Pass; Dedicated cook and made-from-scratch meals at all camp locations; 8 days of epic guided skiing/splitboarding!

 PRICE DOES NOT INCLUDE

 Airfare and baggage fees; Visa fees (tourist visa required); Medical/evacuation insurance; Lunches and dinners in Petropavlovsk-Kamchatsky; All meals in Paratunka; Alcohol; Tips for guides.